LaLogiaDePython/django-menu-generator/README.md

 [![version-image]][version-link]
 [![coverage-image]][coverage-link]

-A productivity tool that enables the generation of full featured menus through python list dictionaries, you only need to setup the HTML structure once for each menu you like to build and then use the dictionaries to generate menu items
+A productivity tool that enables the generation of full featured menus through python dictionaries list, you only need to setup the HTML structure once for each menu you like to build and then use the dictionaries to generate menu items

 ## Features: